-It is the Policy of Dublin City Council:

-Provision of Convenience Retail

-CCUV27 To promote convenience retail development in the city, particularly in new regeneration areas and where such development can provide an important anchor to secure the vitality and viability of Key Urban Villages, urban villages and neighbourhood centres.

-22111/22 Provision of Retail Services

-CCUV28 To support and promote the development of retail service development at all levels of the retail hierarchy in the city.
+It is the It is the Policy of Dublin City Council: CCUV27 Provision of Convenience Retail To promote convenience retail development in the city, particularly in new regeneration areas and where such development can provide an important anchor to secure the vitality and viability of Key Urban Villages, urban villages and neighbourhood centres.
+CCUV28 Provision of Retail Services To support and promote the development of retail service development at all levels of the retail hierarchy in the city.